William Hague backs Jeremy Hunt in Conservative leadership contest

 Former Conservative leader William Hague will back Jeremy Hunt in the Tory leadership race, saying he is “logically and inescapably drawn to vote” for the Foreign Secretary.

-Mr Hague, who served as leader of the opposition between 1997 and 2001, said both candidates had “great merits”, but added that he believed Mr Hunt would make the better Prime Minister.
+“Behind them is the Brexit Party in full cry, threatening electoral calamity if the promised exit hasn’t happened soon.

+“But ahead of them is a no-deal Brexit, with its unknown consequences.
+It is as if a flock of sheep is running full tilt from the wolves while little realising it might be headed for a cliff.”

-Writing in the Daily Telegraph, the former Richmond MP said: “Both candidates are committed to a policy that will be formidably hard to implement.
+On the contest, the former Richmond MP wrote in the Daily Telegraph: “Both candidates are committed to a policy that will be formidably hard to implement.

 “But one of them has left himself the space in which to do it, even if only a little – an important consideration in a parliament the Tories do not control.